caiosaldanha/articles/data_science/Linear Regression - A simple and powerful tool for Data Science & Analytics.md

 *Image from the article “Correlation Analysis to Identify the Effective Data in Machine Learning: Prediction of Depressive Disorder and Emotion States”.
 Acessible at https://doi.org/10.3390/ijerph15122907*

-Image from the article “Correlation Analysis to Identify the Effective Data in Machine Learning: Prediction of Depressive Disorder and Emotion States”.
-Acessible at https://doi.org/10.3390/ijerph15122907
 The heart of linear regression lies in its ability to uncover correlations.
 When two variables, x and y, exhibit a linear relationship, we say they are correlated.
 Statistics offer us the tools to quantify the strength of this linear association.
 Within the realm of correlation, two types emerge: positive and negative.

 Positive correlation denotes a scenario where two variables tend to move in tandem — increasing together or decreasing together.
 Picture the case where as the number of cups of coffee sold rises, the number of cake slices sold also experiences an upsurge.
 This positive correlation encapsulates their interconnectedness.